xgabri18/book-garden/README.md

 ## Additional Information

 This application is supposed to represent an information system used by libraries with shared DB.
-There are 3 types of users: User, Librarian and Admin, each with their own permissions.
+There are 4 types of users: User, Librarian, Distributor and Admin, each with their own permissions.
 Assignment is thoroughly described in file Zadanie.md.